Episode three already!

 3. The scene in Nikita set in Le Train Bleu restaurant.
 Here’s the scene on YouTube, but you should really watch the whole movie.

-And the address he mentions, in case you want to visit, is 2 rue Courtalon in the 1st arrondissement.
-I went there this week:
+And the address mentioned at the end of the podcast, in case you want to visit, is 2 rue Courtalon in the 1st arrondissement.

 Want way more cool episodes from us?
 Stay tuned, they’re on the way.

 Oh, and the main picture above is “Paris Street; Rainy Day”, an 1877 oil painting by French artist Gustave Caillebotte.